Aizawl FC: Rajiv Gandhi Stadium

 Aizawal FC plays its home matches at the Rajiv Gandhi Stadium, located in Salem Veng, Aizawl.
 It has artificial turf and has a capacity of 20,000 spectators.
 It hosted the home games of Aizawl in both the I-League and Mizoram Premier League.

 Lammual AstroTurf Stadium

-Until 2015, Aizawl FC used Lammual AstroTurf Stadium as their home ground for matches of Mizoram Premier League, which is a single tier stadium and has a seating capacity of 5,000 spectators.
+Until 2015, Aizawl FC used Lammual|Lammual AstroTurf Stadium as their home ground for matches of Mizoram Premier League, which is a single tier stadium and has a seating capacity of 5,000 spectators.